remyxai/VQASynth/README.md

 VLMs trained using VQASynth 🎹 can:
 * estimate 3D distances between objects in an image
 * describe distances colloquially, convert between common units
-* answer queries about the spatial relationships and orientations between objects
+* answer queries about the orientation and spatial relationships between objects
 * base responses on consistent references like floors and surfaces

 ## Description